TikTok's Oval-Lining Hack Plumped My Lips (Without Needles)

 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

-If I had money for every time a lip-enhancing hack went viral on TikTok, I'd be sunning myself on a private beach right now.
-In the name of Beauty In A Tik, I've tried semi-permanent lip liner using brow tint (such a fail, the pictures have to be seen to be believed), and food coloring as lip stain (impressive, but I got a telling-off from a dermatologist).
+If I had money for every time a lip enhancing hack went viral on TikTok, I'd be sunning myself on a private beach right now.
+In the name of Beauty In A Tik, I've tried semi-permanent lip liner using brow tint (such a fail, the pictures have to be seen to be believed), food colouring as lip stain (impressive, but I got a telling-off from a dermatologist) and fake tan as long-lasting lip liner and lipstick (this one actually blew my mind).

 The obsession with all things lips — specifically how to give them a natural boost without needles — is still a major makeup trend.
 Of course, you don't need me to tell you that your lips are perfect as they are.
 But if you do want to enhance them for whatever reason, TikTok's latest viral trick might intrigue you.